 This procedure is available to staff as part of the School's internal policies and procedures, and forms part of the School's induction program for incoming staff.
-Aspects of (and updates to) the School's student safety, wellbeing and protection framework will be addressed in the School's professional development updates, training programs, bulletins and newsletters.
+Aspects of (and updates to) the School's student protection framework will be addressed in the School's professional development updates, training programs, bulletins and newsletters.